Easter Craft Stenciled Burlap Bunny Plaques

 - Using a pouncer and white craft paint,

-- Apply paint to inside of bunny (using a ‘pounding’ motion to apply paint rather than brushing motion)
+- Apply paint to the inside of bunny (using a ‘pounding’ motion to apply paint rather than brushing motion)

 - Allow paint to dry for 10-15 minutes, then remove stencil.

-- Once paint is fully dry (at least another hour or so), spray back of stenciled burlap with a generous coat of adhesive and place burlap in center of plaque (adhesive sticks quickly, so make sure burlap is centered from the beginning).
+- Once the paint is fully dry (at least another hour or so), spray back of stenciled burlap with a generous coat of adhesive and place burlap in the center of plaque (adhesive sticks quickly, so make sure burlap is centered from the beginning).

 Hang them separately:

 One of the best parts about this Easter craft, you probably have most of these supplies lying around already!
 You can definitely use a scrap piece of wood for the plaque (instead of buying them from Michael’s as I did).
 Don’t have any adhesive vinyl laying around?
 You could also make a stencil out of cardstock.
 Just make sure to secure it to your burlap with some tape, and focus on ‘pounding’ on the paint (up and down motion) to achieve nice crisp lines.

 I hope all of you are enjoying your Spring so far!
 Have a wonderful Easter!

 EASTER FREE PRINTABLE ART

 SUNFLOWER PEEPS BROWNIES

 CADBURY MINI EGG COOKIE DOUGH DIP